-As John L. Loeb Associate Professor of the Humanities, I teach in the Department of English and in the Program in History & Literature at Harvard, where I also serve on the Committee on Degrees in American Studies.
-In addition, I co-sponsor the American Literature Colloquium and co-chair "Novel Theory Across the Disciplines," a seminar at the Mahindra Humanities Center.
+I teach in the Department of English, the Program in History & Literature, and the Committee on Degrees in American Studies.
+I also supervise the Twentieth Century & Contemporary Colloquium and co-direct a seminar at the Mahindra Humanities Center.

-My scholarship and teaching focus on modern and contemporary American literature, the history and theory of the novel, visual media, and methods of interpretation.
-Recent essays of mine appear in New Literary History, Post45, American Literary History, Contemporary Literature, The Henry James Review, Public Books, and The Los Angeles Review of Books.
+My scholarship resides at the intersection of literary studies, sociological theory, and art/design.
+Essays of mine appear in ELH, New Literary History, Post45, American Literary History, Contemporary Literature, The Henry James Review, Public Books, The Los Angeles Review of Books, and elsewhere.

-My first book, Site Reading: Fiction, Art, Social Form, examines six sites––supermarkets, dumps, roads, ruins, asylums, and bomb shelters––that were crucial to post-WWII American literature and visual art.
+My book –– Site Reading: Fiction, Art, Social Form –– is available from Princeton University Press.
 Site Reading received the Erving Goffman Award for Outstanding Scholarship in the Ecology of Social Interaction from the Media Ecology Association.
-The book is available from Princeton University Press.

-I received my Ph.D. from the Department of English at the University of Chicago, where I was an Affiliated Fellow at the Franke Institute for the Humanities and a member of the Object Cultures Project.
-My scholarship has been generously supported by the Andrew W. Mellon Foundation, the Social Science Research Council, and the Huntington Library.
+I received my Ph.D. from the Department of English at the University of Chicago, where I was a dissertation fellow at the Franke Institute for the Humanities and a member of the Object Cultures Project.
+My scholarship has been supported by the Andrew W. Mellon Foundation, the Social Science Research Council, and the Huntington Library.

 I can be reached at: email@example.com